willwebberley/personal-website/src/pages/notes/2017-06-26-cenode-iot.md

 layout: post
 ---

-In my [previous post](/2017/06/22/cenode/) I discussed CENode and briefly mentioned its potential for use in interacting with the Internet of Things.
+In a [previous note](/notes/2017/06/22/cenode/) I discussed CENode and briefly mentioned its potential for use in interacting with the Internet of Things.
 I thought I'd add a practical example of how it might be used for this and for 'tasking' other systems.

 I have a few [Philips Hue](http://www2.meethue.com/en-US) bulbs at home, and the Hue Bridge that enables interaction with the bulbs exposes a nice RESTful API.
 My aim was to get CENode to use this API to control my lights.

-A working example of the concepts in this post is available [on GitHub](https://github.com/willwebberley/CENode-IoT) (as a small webapp) and here's a short demo video (which includes a speech-recognition component):
+A working example of the concepts in this note is available [on GitHub](https://github.com/willwebberley/CENode-IoT) (as a small webapp) and here's a short demo video (which includes a speech-recognition component):

 <iframe src="https://player.vimeo.com/video/223169323" width="640" height="480" style="margin:20px auto;display:block; max-width: 100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>